- Indexed using PubMed Central (PMC), DOAJ, ESCI, and Scopus

 One of the many benefits of publishing your research in an open access journal is the speed to publication.
 With no page count constraints, your article will be published online in a fully citable form with a DOI number as soon as it has completed the production process.
 At this time it will be completely free to view and download for all.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Epigenetic Insights editorial office as follows:
+Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Epigenetics Insights editorial office as follows: